18F/18f.gsa.gov/content/posts/2024-10-08-18f-year-of-launches.md

 ### What

-The National Accuracy Clearinghouse (NAC) is a data matching system designed to ensure individuals are not receiving Supplemental Nutrition Assistance Program (SNAP) in more than one state at the same time.
-The NAC was established as a result of the 2018 Farm Bill.
+The National Accuracy Clearinghouse (NAC) was established as a result of the 2018 Farm Bill.

 The goals of the NAC are to:
 * enhance SNAP program integrity
 * reduce improper payments